-Phase II of the project consists of dredging and capping the impacted sediment in the Potomac River around the outfall area, and evaluating the area within the boundary of the VRP for health impacts.
+Phase II of the project consists of dredging and capping the impacted sediment in the Potomac River around the outfall area and evaluating the area within the boundary of the VRP for health impacts.
 The dredging and capping project was completed in 2018 and is aimed at mitigating the discharge of petroleum impacted groundwater from the former manufactured gas plant to the subsurface beyond the original site boundaries and into the Potomac River.
 Since the project was originally scoped and budgeted, the dredge and cap area has increased, as were the sewer pipe repair and relining work, which resulted in increased project costs.
 Subsequent annual verification sediment samplings conducted in 2019 and 2020 proved the effectiveness and complete success of this project.

 The City's comprehensive assessment of the project progress during FY 2020 resulted in long term solutions aimed at accelerating the recovery of the contaminant (coal tar) at and/or close to the site that were evaluated and implemented in FY 2021 - 2022.
 The City is also developing strategies to complete the VRP requirements that include remediation strategies at the Lee Street Square buildings (i.e. the site) including potential installation of sub-slab depressurization systems, long-term monitoring and maintenance plan, potential remediation of sediment under Robinson Terminal North pier, and obtaining the certificate of completion of this VRP from VDEQ.
+The City will also be working on the rehabilitation of the storm sewer pipe running down Oronoco Street in FY 2024 and FY 2025 to reduce the risk of releasing contaminants into the environment.

-Eco-City Charter; Environmental Action Plan 2030.
+EXTERNAL OR INTERNAL ADOPTED PLAN OR RECOMMENDATION ADDITIONAL OPERATING IMPACTS Eco-City Charter; Environmental Action Plan 2040.
 Funding necessary for contract to maintain the groundwater treatment system and the dredge and cap system.